TaylorFoster90/csv-utility/README.md

 # CSV Utility

-A class that parses CSV files and gives you to options to:
+A class that parses CSV files and gives you the options to:

 - View the data as associative arrays.
 - Manipulate / modify the data and use it to: display it on the front end, insert it into your database, create a new CSV, and more!

-## Example Usage(s)
+## Example Usage

 ```
 $contacts = new CSVUtility( '/assets/files/new-hires.csv' );